PlasmaLang/plasma/CODE_OF_CONDUCT.md

 All participants are expected to follow these rules at all times.

-* On IRC, github and elsewhere when interacting with other community members, please avoid using nicknames and avatars (including overtly sexual nicknames and avatars) that might detract from a friendly, safe and welcoming environment for all.
-* Please be kind and courteous.
-There's no need to be mean or rude.
-* We will exclude you from interaction if you insult, demean or harass anyone.
-That is not welcome behaviour.
-We interpret the term "harassment" as including:
+* Avoid using rude, sexual, or otherwise inappropriate nicknames or avatars.
+* Harassment is unwelcome behaviour, we will exclude anyone engaging in harassment.
+Harassment may include:
   * Violence, threats of violence or violent language directed against another person.
-  * Sexist, racist, homophobic, transphobic, ablest or otherwise discriminatory (including hateful, hurtful, oppressive or exclusionary) jokes, language and remarks.
+  * Discriminatory, hateful, or exclusionary jokes, language, remarks and behaviour.
-  * Personal insults, particularly those targeted at people in socially marginalized groups.
-  * Cursing is allowed, but never targeting another user, never in a hateful manner, and never using oppressive langauge.
+  * Personal insults and cursing directed at another person, cursing at things is okay, but not with oppressive language.
   * Posting or displaying sexually explicit or violent material.
   * Posting or threatening to post other people’s personally identifying information ("doxing").